 This homemade cranberry sauce is easy to make and features the tart taste of cranberries mixed with the sweetness of Honeycrisp apples.

-This holiday side is delicious with your Thanksgiving turkey or your Christmas honey baked ham.
+It’s a great addition to any Thanksgiving turkey or Christmas honey baked ham.

 Put that can back on the shelf!

-Tart yet sweet, this recipe can be made days ahead of the holiday and takes less than 30 minutes from start to finish.
+Tart yet sweet, this fresh cranberry sauce can be made days ahead of the holiday and takes less than 30 minutes from start to finish.